MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/alternate-onelake.md

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]

-   - `metadata::name`: Create a name for your sub-volume.
+   - `metadata.name`: Create a name for your sub-volume.
-   - `spec::edgevolume`: This name was retrieved from the previous step using `kubectl get edgevolumes`.
+   - `spec.edgevolume`: This name was retrieved from the previous step using `kubectl get edgevolumes`.
-   - `spec::path`: Create your own subdirectory name under the mount path.
+   - `spec.path`: Create your own subdirectory name under the mount path.
 Note that the following example already contains an example name (`exampleSubDir`).
 If you change this path name, line 33 in `deploymentExample.yaml` must be updated with the new path name.
 If you choose to rename the path, don't use a preceding slash.
-   - `spec::container`: Details of your One Lake Data Lake Lakehouse (for example, `<WORKSPACE>/<DATA_LAKE>/Files`).
+   - `spec.container`: Details of your One Lake Data Lake Lakehouse (for example, `<WORKSPACE>/<DATA_LAKE>.Datalake/Files`).
-   - `spec::storageaccountendpoint`: Your storage account endpoint is the prefix of your Power BI web link.
+   - `spec.storageaccountendpoint`: Your storage account endpoint is the prefix of your Power BI web link.
 For example, if your OneLake page is `https://contoso-motors.powerbi.com/`, then your endpoint is `https://contoso-motors.dfs.fabric.microsoft.com`.

     ```yaml
     apiVersion: "arccontainerstorage.azure.net/v1"